Board Resolution Translation Dubai — MOJ License #701

 What Banks Check in Translated Resolutions

-Bank compliance officers verify company identification (trade name, license number, registration), director names matching passport or Emirates ID exactly, clear decision text with authorization language, the date the resolution was passed, signatures from directors who approved, and quorum confirmation that sufficient directors participated.
+Bank compliance officers verify company identification, director names matching passport or Emirates ID exactly, and clear decision text with authorization language.
+They also check the date the resolution was passed, director signatures, and quorum confirmation.

 Common Issues We Prevent